 The light, the incredible detail in the realistic art by this self taught artist from Ireland makes you wonder if you’re looking at a photograph or a painting..
-Please meet Catherine Creaney who will tell you all about herself and her art.
+Please meet Catherine Creaney who I am thankful for her input here in telling us all about herself and her art.
+Really worth checking out.